usnistgov/SpectrumBrowser/documents/transfer-spec/MSODTransferSpec.md

 4. SensorKey = Authentication key given out by MSOD `integer`
 5.  t = Time [seconds since Jan 1, 1970 UTC] `long integer`

 The following are specific formatting rules to be followed to avoid problems when messages are ingested into MSOD: (1) All timestamps, i.e., t (defined above) and t1 (to be defined in Data message description) will be reported as seconds since 1/1/1970 midnight UTC in the UTC time zone; (2) String values for SensorID and Sys2Detect (to be defined in Data message description) must only contain URL unreserved characters (i.e., uppercase and lowercase letters, decimal digits, hyphen, period, underscore, and tilde); and (3) Field names cannot start with an underscore because that convention is reserved for MSOD internal use.

-We define three types of JSON messages for our purposes: (1) Sys, (2) Loc, or (3) Data.
+We define four types of JSON messages for our purposes: (1) Sys, (2) Loc (3) Data (4)Event.
 The Sys and Data messages can contain data in addition to the header information.
 Required fields for each message type are defined in the following subsections.
+Data messages are meta-data for spectrum data that is sent to the server.
+Event messages are meta-data for I/Q capture and analysis events.

 ### 3.1.
 Sys Messages

 The Sys (System) message lists the critical hardware components of the sensor along with relevant RF specifications.
 It can also contain calibration data.
 Sys messages are sent when the sensor “registers” with the database, at the start of a sequence of measurements, and/or at a specified calibration frequency (e.g., hourly, daily).
 If the Sys message does not contain calibration data, the Cal data structure (9 below) and data block are excluded.
 The Sys message is comprised of header information and an optional data block.
 The Sys header contains the following fields:

 1. Ver = Schema/data transfer version with the major.minor.revision syntax `string`
 2. Type = Type of JSON message (”Sys”) `string`